This post may contain affiliate links.

-When I say you need to try this fish piccata recipe, I mean it.
+When I say you need to try this Cod Piccata, I mean it.
 Piccata, in general to me, is an elegant meal, and our version is a knockout… it’s that piccata sauce ya’ll.

 Okay, wanna know a secret?
 I’ll admit it… I’m lazy.
 Somedays, I just sit around, play with Lily, eat, and do nothing else.